krishaamer/green-filter-research/research/literature/sustainability.md

 import Humboldt from '../images/humboldt.jpg'
 ```

-## What is Sustainability? {#what-is-sustainability}
+## Ecological Indicators {#ecological-indicators}

 *Sustainability* was first mentioned in
 @hannsscarlvoncarlowitzSylviculturaOeconomicaOder1713 in the context of
-forestry in his seminal book *Sylvicultura oeconomica* discussing
+forestry in his seminal book *Sylvicultura oeconomica* in 1713,
+discussing sustainable forest management.

+Ecological indicators can be used to measure sustainability.

-sustainable forest management.
-The field is known today as *sustainable
+The field is known today as *sustainable yield* of *natural capital*
-yield* of *natural capital* required to maintain *ecosystem services*
+required to maintain *ecosystem services*
 \[@peterkareivaNaturalCapitalTheory2011\].

 Climate data visualization has a long history, starting with
-***Alexander von Humboldt,*** who revolutionized cartography by
+***Alexander von Humboldt,*** known as the father of climatology, who
-inventing the first isothermal maps around the year 1816, showing areas
+revolutionized cartography by inventing the first isothermal maps around
-with similar temperature, variations in altitude and seasons in
+the year 1816, showing areas with similar temperature, variations in
-different colors \[@hontonForgottenFatherClimatology2022\].
-Known as the
+altitude and seasons in different colors
-father of climatology, von Humboldt’s isotherms are now available as 3D
+\[@hontonForgottenFatherClimatology2022\].
+Humboldt’s isotherms are now
-computer models in \[@IsothermsSimplyEarth2023\].
+available as 3D computer models in \[@IsothermsSimplyEarth2023\].
 Written records of global temperature measurements are available
 starting from the 1880s when documentation of temperatures become
 available in ship records \[@BrohanClimate2012 \].